 Edinburgh City Council - city of culture, history, education and literature.

 The Council employs over 15,000 people across a variety of statutory and non-statutory roles including Culture, Education, Health and Social Care, Economic Development and city development.

-Friesland College is a Regional Training Centre (ROC) for Vocational Upper Secondary education and Adult education.
-For Story Valley, 2 schools within Friesland College will participate strongly: D'Drive, school for creative studies and FC-Extra, school that trains migrants and refugees in the Dutch language & designs civic integration programmes.
+Firda is a Regional Training Centre (ROC) for Vocational Upper Secondary education and Adult education.
+For Story Valley, 2 schools within Friesland College will participate strongly: D'Drive, school for creative studies and FC-Extra, a school that trains migrants and refugees in the Dutch language & designs civic integration programmes.

 New Noardic Wave is the talent hub that serves the film-and-media talent in the North of the Netherlands.
 The organization offers advice and support to talents, festivals and entrepreneurs in the film and media sectors.

 is a connecting point of different relevant stakeholders in Ljubljana (e.g. publishers, universities, authors), and as a strong international partner with the sustainable development of literature nationally and internationally.